-Looking for romantic recipes?
-These Valentine’s Day dinner ideas are all vegetarian or vegan and make a great date night or vegan romantic dinner.
+Looking for romantic recipes to stay in and cook?
+These Valentine’s Day dinner ideas make a great date night or vegan romantic dinner.

 When it comes to Valentine’s Day dinner ideas, somehow “vegetarian” or “vegan” and “romantic” seem like polar opposites when it comes to recipes.
 Am I right?
 But romantic recipes don’t have to be just sirloins and seared scallops!
 Let’s bring the love back into plant based recipes, too.
 We’ve compiled a few of our romantic vegetarian and vegan Valentine’s Day dinner ideas for a cooking date.
 Every recipe below has some kind of romantic vibe.
 Of course: you don’t have to use these on Valentine’s Day either!
 Use any of our romantic recipes for a date with someone you love.

 First up in our list of Valentine’s Day dinner ideas: What’s more fun that heart-shaped foods?
 This pizza is mighty tasty, heart shaped or not, with silky caramelized onions, gooey cheese, and a bit of shaved Brussels sprouts.
 Check out our pizza dough video to learn how to make dough.
 You could also do any toppings on this heart shaped pizza: Homemade Margherita Pizza, Spicy Vegetarian Diavola Pizza, and Our Best Vegan Pizza come to mind.